pvorb/depict/README.md

 This peace of software is in a very early state of development.
 It doesn't do much, yet.
-In the long run I want to create another version of the algorithm that gives you more control on the output.
+In the long run I want to create another version of the algorithm that allows you to use Potrace from JVM based languages.